-Entire property used for business exclusively
+The entire property used for business exclusively

 An example here could be a commercial property where you operate a bike shop.
 The space is used solely for business; when the business is closed the space is idle.
 In such cases, the mortgage interest paid on the property can be deducted, in full, as a business expense.

 A portion of the property is used for business exclusively